apache/servicecomb-service-center/docs/user-guides/data-source.rst

        mode: 1
        # the cache will be clear after X, if not set cache will be never clear
        ttl:
-     # enabled if registry.kind equal to etcd or embeded_etcd
+     # enabled if registry.kind equal to etcd or embedded_etcd

 .. list-table::
   :widths: 15 20 5 10